fanoframework/fano-fcgi-unix/README.md

-# Fano Web Framework Skeleton Application
+# Example FastCGI Web Application with Fano Web Framework

-Web application skeleton using Fano Framework, Pascal web application framework
+FastCGI Web application skeleton using Fano Framework, Pascal web application framework.
+This application is listen to Unix Domain Socket.

 This project is generated using [Fano CLI](https://github.com/fanoframework/fano-cli) command line tools to help scaffolding web application using Fano Framework.